dials/dials/doc/sphinx/documentation/conventions.rst

 orthogonalisation convention, usually called the *PDB convention* [#PDB1992]_.
-This standard is essentially universal in crystallographic software for the transformation of fractional crystallographic coordinates to positions in orthogonal space, with units of :math:`\AA`.
+This standard is essentially universal in crystallographic software for the transformation of fractional crystallographic coordinates to positions in orthogonal space, with units of :math:`\unicode{x212B}`.
 In particular, it is the convention used in the cctbx [#GrosseKunstleve2002]_.
 The convention states that the orthogonal coordinate :math:`x` is determined from a fractional coordinate :math:`u` by